Jewel Cave National Monument: Exploration

-The discovered areas in the cave account for only about 3 to 5% of the estimated total air volume of the cave.
+The discovered areas in the cave account for only about 3–5% of the estimated total air volume of the cave, which is believed to be roughly 8 e9ft3.
+This puts estimates for the total length somewhere between roughly 4,400 mi and 7,300 mi.
 The cave volume is estimated by measuring the amount of air that the cave "exhales" when the outside air pressure drops and "inhales" when the outside air pressure rises.